Rare Things for a Rare Life

 Rebekah relaxed a bit as her aging father appeared, coming in from the fields holding gloves and hoe.

 Her parents were well over fifty years but still hale and hearty.
-Father rose early every morning for family devotions and often recited the Writings from memory.
+Father rose early every morning for devotions and often recited the Writings from memory.
 He worked his own fields.
-She only remembered one rainy harvest where they had hired help to get the grain in while it was dry.
+She only remembered one harvest when dark clouds threatened, when they had hired help to get the grain in while it remained dry.

 Rebekah bit her lip as her father came closer, sweat dripping from his graying hairline.
 He leaned on the hoe with a sigh.
 “What do you want, clerk?
 We’ve made this moon’s payment.”